Wednesday August 7, 2019

 Selenium integrated development environment that is plugged into Firefox.
 It is an automation testing tool that is very simple, easy and user-friendly.
 It offers easy installation, learning, and creation of test scripts.
 Selenium IDE is based on record and playback principle.
 It is good for all kinds of testing.

-Selenium is widely used automation testing tool and offers extensive features.
+Selenium is a widely used automation testing tool and offers extensive features.
 Some of the common features of Selenium IDE are:

-The drawback of Selenium IDE
+The Drawback of Selenium IDE

-Selenium IDE is a Firefox plug-in hence it supports only Firefox and the test scripts Created in Selenium IDE can only be executed in Firefox browser.
+Selenium IDE is a Firefox plug-in hence it supports only Firefox and the test scripts Created in Selenium IDE can only be executed in the Firefox browser.

 Downloading and Installing Selenium IDE